Miss USA 2009 same-sex marriage controversy

 The Miss USA 2009 controversy centered on Miss California USA 2009 Carrie Prejean's answer to a question regarding same-sex marriage.
 On April 19, 2009, during the ceremony of Miss USA 2009 in Las Vegas, Nevada, the five finalists were all asked about political issues such as how to fight domestic violence, whether to use taxpayer money to bail out corporations, whether to give immigrants access to health care, and whether or not the United States should donate money to the government of Afghanistan to fund its elections.
 Kenya Moore, Miss USA 1993, has stated that the questions were "far too political and it's divisive as well".

 Background

 At the time of the pageant same-sex marriage was legal in two US states.
-In California the Supreme Court legalized same-sex marriage in the In re Marriage Cases ruling; voters subsequently passed Proposition 8 which made it illegal.
+The California Supreme Court legalized same-sex marriage in the In re Marriage Cases ruling; voters subsequently passed Proposition 8 which made it illegal.
 The topic was a focus of controversy in American politics at the time of the pageant.